 Single-autotransformer winding.
 It is characterized by the fact that there is a magnetic and electrical connection between the primary (input) and secondary (output) winding.
 Taps from the common winding determine the primary and secondary winding.

 Double-winding transformer, unlike a single winding transformer, with two winding that is electrically unconnected.
-This type of transformer is a basic and theoretical analysis is fundamental and the primary winding’s electrical parameters are uniquely related to the secondary windings electrical parameters.
+This type of transformer is a basic and theoretical analysis is fundamental and the primary winding’s electrical parameters are uniquely related to the secondary winding electrical parameters.

 Multi-winding transformers have several secondary windings that are electrically unconnected, the number of which exceeds ten, but most often four to five.
 In this type of transformer, several relationships with the current of secondary windings dictate the current of the primary winding is the most common type of transformer.